andreasarnol02/yuk-shorten-link/README.md

 ## Contributing
 Everyone is encouraged to help improve this project.
 Here are a few ways you can help:
 Report bugs
 Fix bugs and submit pull requests
 Write, clarify, or fix documentation
 Suggest or add new features

+## New Feature
+To request a new feature just open on issue page

 ## Licence
 Copyright (c) 2015 Yuk Group.